 How to Make Instant Pot Shredded Beef Tacos:

 These shredded beef tacos are a cinch to prepare.
 The only downside is the cook time.
 It's a bit on the longer side, so it's a good idea to start this dish well before everyone gets hungry.
 Trust me, it's worth the wait!

-Next, set the Instant Pot on Saute.
+- Next, set the Instant Pot on "Saute".
 Let it get hot, then add the vegetable oil.
 Canola or avocado oil will also work, but we prefer vegetable or canola for this recipe.
-Here’s why.

-Tips for the Perfect Shredded Beef Taco Dinner:
+Tips for the Perfect Instant Pot Shredded Beef Tacos:

 - Don't skip the step about seasoning the meat.
 Salt helps break down the fibers in the meat making it easier to chew.
 Not to mention, the extra seasoning gives the meat a boost of flavor!

 - Our recipe uses one package of taco seasoning.
 However, if you prefer a more robust flavor, use an additional package of seasoning.
 Just a word of caution, adding additional seasoning packets will add more sodium.

 - 2 to 3 pounds chuck roast, cut into 1 to 2 inch pieces

 - 1 tablespoon garlic powder